-event category full term short term specifications standard patient protection infant discharged to the wrong infant discharged to wrong NQF person person risk thereof sentinel event: Mrs. M delivers a healthy baby boy.
+Individual healthcare organizations or other relevant jurisdictional authorities may have specific requirements for assessing decisionmaking capacity risk thereof sentinel event: Mrs. M delivers a healthy baby boy.
 In preparation for discharge home, Mrs. M signs all documents and is ready to go.
 At the time of departure, Mrs. G's baby is delivered to Mrs. M. Upon arrival of the baby, Mrs. M states that the baby is not hers.
 Nursing is notified, the error is acknowledged, and the correct baby goes home with Mrs. M. In this situation, multiple corrective measures failed to recognize the wrong baby.